Protocol

 | Profile | Defines constraint types — what kinds of bounds can exist |

-| Human | Sets bound values in the authorization frame and attests |
+| Human | Sets bound values, writes intent, chooses commitment mode, attests |

-| Agent | Submits execution requests within those bounds |
+| Agent | Submits execution requests within bounds; sees consumption state via receipts |

-| Gatekeeper | Verifies attestation validity AND that execution falls within bounds |
+| Gatekeeper | Verifies attestation validity AND obtains a valid receipt before execution |

 Example: